buildstar-online/nvidia-desktops/RemoteDesktops.md

 ## Best for Gaming

 Moonlight/Sunshine gets my vote here because of the fantastic latency, image quality, controller support and compatibility with Windows and Linux hosts.
-It would be my pick for repote desktop too if clipboard support is added.
+It would be my pick for best remote desktop too if clipboard support is added.
 Additionally its free and open-source which makes it very hard to recommend NiceDCV or Parsec.
 Especially since parsec seems to have a very hard time working around firewalls and NiceDCV's configuration process is hit-and-miss with poor documentation, inconsistant frame-rates, and a reliance on the QUIC protocol for higher performance.

 On paper, Selkies gStreamer should be a competitor here but teh fact that its baked into a container with a KDE desktop limits is usefulness and increases the problems with securiing it.
 For example, installing a game from Steam that uses proton will require special secueity considderations.
 Additionally I've had too many issues with connectivity, performance, STUN/TURN configurations, and port-forwarding to see it as a viable solution.